Kasun1Don/python_crm_terminal_app/README.md

 python3 --version
 ```
-If both return an error message or the version requires updating, follow the Python installation guide to install or upgrade to the latest version of Python.
+If both return an error message or the version requires updating, follow this [Python installation guide](https://wiki.python.org/moin/BeginnersGuide/Download) to install or upgrade to the latest version of Python.

 ## Dependencies and Packages

 The Python application requires the following packages:

 * colorama: for colored text in the terminal